plurid/deon/usages/docker/README.md

 ## Install

-In order to use the `docker-deon` script, rename the source with copy, check interpreter path, make it an executable, move it to the binaries folder.
+In order to setup the `docker-deon` script, rename the source with copy, check interpreter path, make it an executable, move it to the binaries folder.

 ``` bash
 LANGUAGE_FILE=""